wnsah814/PIM-DBSCAN/README.md

    ```
    python3 scripts/generate_dataset.py
    ```
    Follow the prompts to create your dataset.
-The generated data will be saved in the `data/` directory.
+The generated data and corresponding labels will be saved in the `data/` directory.

 2. Compile the project:
    - Compile all versions: